If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 - Attach a single grip handle to an elbow-high cable pulley.

-- Keeping your elbow close to your body, pull back towards your waist while rotating your waist to the same direction
+- Keep your elbow close to your body, and pull back towards your waist while rotating your waist in the same direction.

-- Pause briefly at the top of the movement, then slowly return to starting position.
-Repeat desired reps.
+- Pause briefly at the movement’s top, then slowly return to the starting position.

 12. Bent Over One Arm Cable Pull

-But since it’s an isolation exercise, it’s recommended to stick with moderate weights to effectively stimulate the muscle by feeling it contract during each repetition.
+However, since itโs an isolation exercise, itโs recommended to use moderate weights to effectively stimulate the muscle by feeling it contract during each repetition.

 How To Do

-- Set up a waist-high cable pulley.
+- Set up the cable pulley at the bottom of the cable machine.
 Grasp the handle with one hand.
-Stand back with a wide, staggered stance.

 - Keeping your elbow close to your body, exhale as you pull the stirrup to the side of your chest.